Posted on August 12th, 2018

 After you’ve cleaned your house or apartment, invite your landlord to pay a visit.
 Ask him or her if there’s anything that still needs tending to; this will give you a chance to correct any oversights.

-The easiest and most reliable way to ensure you get your security deposit back is to have your residence cleaned professionally.
+The easiest and most reliable way to ensure you get your security deposit back is to have your residence cleaned professionally by a local company in the Oklahoma City metro area.
 However, if you have the time and dedication required to deep clean your home or apartment, feel free to go for it.
 The pros will still be there to help if it doesn’t work out quite the way you planned.